Our Favorite Way to Spend a Day

 Day of Arrival:

-Browse through the Far View Visitor Center - Open from 8:00 a.m. to 5:00 p.m. daily, the Far View Visitor Center features historic Native American jewelry, pottery, and basket displays.
-Far View Visitor Center is located 15 miles from the park entrance and opposite Far View Lodge and Far View Terrace Cafe.
+Browse through the Mesa Verde Visitor and Research Center - Open from 8:00am to 5:00pm daily, the Mesa Verde Visitor and Research Center features historic Native American jewelry, pottery, and basket displays.
+Mesa Verde Visitor and Research Center is located adjacent to the park entrance.

 Breathtaking Views, Fabulous Meals - Enjoy dinner in the award winning Metate Room, voted one of Colorado's top-10 restaurants in Far View Lodge.
-Chef Brian Puett celebrates the culture, incorporating the food together with contemporary favorites, sommelier services and an extensive wine list.
+The Metate Room menu celebrates the culture, incorporating the food together with contemporary favorites, sommelier services and an extensive wine list.

 Relax and Unwind - After a delicious meal relax on your private balcony at enjoy views across four states (up to 100 miles).
 Wildlife watching guaranteed!
 Enjoy the amazing silence (TV-and-cell phone-free) as you settle in at Far View Lodge.